C++20

 About the Book

 My book C++20 is a tutorial and a reference for the C++20 standard.
-It teaches you C++20 and provides you with the details of this new thrilling C++ standard.
-The thrilling factor is mainly due to the big four of C++20.
+It teaches you C++20 and provides details of this new, thrilling C++ standard.
+The exciting factor is mainly due to the big four of C++20.

 - Concepts change the way we think and program templates.
 They are semantic categories for the template parameters and enable you to express your intention directly in the type system.
 If something goes wrong, you get a clear error message.